sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 #.
 A ``script`` package:

-   - does not have a version and is not associated with a tarball;
+   - is not associated with a tarball;

+   - the file ``package-version.txt`` is optional;

    - installing the package runs the build and install scripts (see :ref:`section-spkg-install`);

-   - Sage does not keep track whether the package has been installed.
+   - Sage records the version number of the package installed using a file in ``$SAGE_LOCAL/var/lib/sage/installed/`` and will re-run the installation if ``package-version.txt`` changes.

 .. _section-directory-structure: